 Gonen received her B.A. from Cornell University, and then received a doctorate in political science from the American University and a law degree from the Georgetown University Law Center.
 She is the author of Litigation as Lobbying: Reproductive Hazards and Interest Aggregation, published by The Ohio State University Press; the book is a case study of United Auto Workers v.
 Johnson Controls, a 1991 Supreme Court case in which corporate “fetal protection” policies were found to be unlawful sex discrimination.

 She has taught undergraduate and graduate students in public health and political science as an adjunct professor in the School of Public Affairs at the American University in Washington, D.C. and at the Bloomberg School of Public Health at Johns Hopkins University in Baltimore, Maryland.
 She has also taught public health law at Georgetown University Law Center.
 Gonen served for nine years on the Board of Directors of the Abortion Care Network.
-She lives in Washington, DC with her wife and three dogs.
+She lives in Washington, DC with her wife and two dogs Willie and Ripley.